XYZCurrate86/XYZCurrate86/README.md

 <b>Who TF are u??</b>
 - My name Is Ahmad Chaidar Isat A.k.a XYZCurrate86
 - Based at 112° In Indonesia (MLG,🇮🇩)
-- 3 years on Software Engineer Bachelor On Vocational School
-- And Currently Pursuing Engineering informatics Bachelor
+- 3 years Learning Software Engineer Bachelor On Vocational School And Currently Pursuing Engineering informatics Bachelor
 - I’m looking to collaborate on some Big Projects(duh, u still forgot the semicolon)

 <h1> NICE TO MEET U FOLKS</h1>